Vyral/ray-shay/_posts/2020-01-14-do-contingent-offers-work-in-this-market.md

 {% include youtube.html %}

-Contingent offers aren’t ideal, but they aren’t always the risk that some make them out to be.
-Here’s what you need to know.
+<p style="text-align: center;"><em>Contingent offers aren’t ideal, but they aren’t always the risk that some make them out to be.
+Here’s what you need to know.</em></p>

 Contingent offers have become a popular topic of conversations.
 Sellers get concerned that their contingent offer won’t be accepted, and they don’t want to take the chance of selling before they find a new home and becoming homeless.